 The risk of a downgrade of France's sovereign debt credit rating also exposes the entire economy to adverse repercussions.
-Although there were no changes to France's ratings in 2018, any future downgrade of France's sovereign debt credit rating would likely cause BFCM's rating to drop, which would negatively impact the Group's financing conditions.
+In the first half of 2020, Fitch Ratings revised France's sovereign debt credit rating from AA stable to AA negative, citing the worsening economic conditions caused by the COVID-19 pandemic.
+Any future, further downgrade of France's sovereign debt credit rating would likely cause BFCM's rating to drop, which could negatively impact the Group's financing conditions.